- 16 Jan 2026

 We recommend configuring two types of notifications:

-Non-Phish Notifications: Email your security team and end users when an email is confirmed Not a Phish.
+Notification #2: Not a Phish: Email your security team when an email is confirmed Not a Phish.

 While additional internal notifications such as Slack or Teams can be configured, we recommend email alerts as the minimum default setup.